Where is the word Catholic found in the bible?

 But, where is it in the bible?

-We read in Acts 9:31, "So the church throughout all Judea and Galilee and Samaria had peace and was being built up.
+We read in Acts, "So the church throughout all Judea and Galilee and Samaria had peace and was being built up.
 And walking in the fear of the Lord and in the comfort of the Holy Spirit, it multiplied."
+(Acts 9:31)

-Also to note that the term "church" is translated from the Greek "ekklesia".
+Also, note that the term "church" is translated from the Greek "ekklesia" here.

-Acts 9:31 doesn't mention the word "Katholikos."
-But, it does, however, use the phrase, "ekklesia kath holos," which is translated as "the Church throughout all."
+Acts 9:31 doesn't mention the word "Katholikos" but, it does, however, use the phrase, "ekklesia kath holos," which is translated as "the Church throughout all."
 From this we derive the word "katholos."
-And from there we get "Katholikos," Catholicos and finally "Catholic."
+And from there we get "Katholikos," And Catholicos, finally "Catholic."

-I was not able to get a super clear image so if you would like to see it for yourself you can go to biblehub.com or click the above image.
+I was not able to get a super clear image.
+So if you would like to see it from the source you can go to biblehub.com or click the above image.

-It is clear that the Greek translation of Acts does in fact contain the root words in which we derive the term Catholic Church from and indeed found in the bible.
+It is clear that the Greek translation of Acts does in fact contain the root words in which we derive the term Catholic Church from and is indeed found in the bible!

-When was the term "Catholic" or "Universal" in regards to the Church that Christ established first seen in history?
+When was the term "Catholic" or "Universal" in regards to The Church that Christ established, first seen used in history?

-St. Ignatius was taught by Peter, and martyred for the faith, he was not one of the Apostolic writers.
-Many of his letters were written while on the road to martyrdom in the 2nd century.
-These were his final teachings to the faithful in his care.
+Many of his letters were written as an old man, while on the road to martyrdom in the 2nd century.
+These were his final teachings to The Church and faithful in his care.

-Ignatius's letters are of historical importance, but not considered inspired scripture.
-They along with countless other historically significant documents were not included in the cannon either, but not deemed counterfeit either.
+Ignatius's letters are of historical importance.
+They along with countless other historically significant documents were not included in the cannon of Scripture later by The Bishops of The Church but not deemed counterfeit or to have no value.

-This doesn't mean that they don't/didn't have historical value, telling us important things about the first centuries of Christianity.
+This doesn't mean that they don't and didn't have historical value, telling us important things about the first centuries of Christianity.
+As well as how The Church functioned and what people like Ignatius Bishop of Antioch taught the faithful in the years following The Apostle Peter.

 "Now I commend you because you remember me in everything and maintain the traditions even as I delivered them to you."
 (1 Cor 11:2)